Sandeep96Shah/chatting-FE/README.md

 # Chatting App
-* This application is build to connect perople.
+* This application is build to connect people.
+Where users can find friends and talk with them and get to know each other better.

+## Description
+* Backend is deployed using aws ec2 instance and [Click here for Backend Repo](https://github.com/Sandeep96Shah/chatting)

 ## Deployed
 * [Click Here](http://13.233.24.54:8000/)